 Children most impacted by inequality and discrimination are worst affected, exposing the role of the climate crisis in widening inequality.
 Save the Children is focusing on protecting the rights of children most impacted by inequality and discrimination, now and for the future.

-Recent research confirms that children born in 2020 will face on average 2-7 times more extreme weather and climate events than their grandparents.
+Recent research confirms that children born today will face on average 2-7 times more extreme weather and climate events than their grandparents.
 That means more heatwaves, flooding, droughts, crop failures and wildfires.

-With your help, Save the Children is working in the U.S. and around the world to help children and their communities prevent, prepare for, and recover from climate-induced disasters.
+With your help, Save the Children is working in the U.S. and around the world to help children and their communities adapt to the impacts of the climate crisis.